TonyDeplanque/strapi-plugin-migrations/README.md

 <h1>Strapi plugin migrations</h1>
 </div>

 ### ⚠️ The current version of this plugin is working for Strapi v4.
+For Strapi V3 use "0.0.8" version

 If you want to initialize or update automatically your data in Strapi for all of your environments, this plugin is made for you.